HyperclayJS

 save-toast

 Shows toast notifications for save lifecycle events.
+No configuration needed.

 unsaved-warning

 Warns users before leaving the page if there are unsaved changes.
+On `beforeunload`, compares current page content to last saved content and shows the browser's native dialog if different.

 autosave